 - Located in an employer’s private residence

-- Questionable job duties
+- Questionable or dubious job duties

 - Non – organization specific email address as a contact (ie: @yahoo or @gmail)